Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ### PEP8 Validation

-I copied and pasted my python files into the PEP8 vslidator
+I copied and pasted my python files into the PEP8 validator

 for models.py file